ProjectMitosisOS/mitosis-core/exp/os-network/one-sided-throughput/README.md

 | --------------- | ----------------------- | ---------------- |
 | 1               | 2866641 = 2.86M         | 87.4             |
 | 8               | 2947166 = 2.95M         | 89.9             |

+## Conclusion

+- With small payload size like 64B, the throughput of RC qp's one-sided read operation is **7%~8%** higher than that of DC qp.
+- With large payload size like 4096B, the gap is smaller.
+And the peak throughput is nearly the same.